apache/gravitino/docs/how-to-use-the-playground.md

 SELECT * FROM catalog_hive.product.employees WHERE department = 'Engineering';
 ```

-The demo is located in the `jupyter` folder, you can open the `gravitino-spark-trino-example.ipynb`
+The demo is located in the `jupyter` folder, and you can open the `gravitino-spark-trino-example.ipynb`
 demo via Jupyter Notebook by [http://localhost:18888](http://localhost:18888).

 ### Using Apache Iceberg REST service